Interactive Force-Impedance Control: Abstract

 \section{Abstract}

-Human collaboration with robots requires flexible role adaptation, enabling robot to switch between active leader and passive follower.
-Effective role switching depends on accurately estimating human intention, which is typically achieved through external force analysis, nominal robot dynamics, or data-driven approaches.
+Human collaboration with robots requires flexible role adaptation, enabling the robot to switch between an active leader and a passive follower.
+Effective role switching depends on accurately estimating human intentions, which is typically achieved through external force analysis, nominal robot dynamics, or data-driven approaches.
 However, these methods are primarily effective in contact-sparse environments.
 When robots under hybrid or unified force–impedance control physically interact with active humans or non-passive environments, the robotic system may lose passivity and thus compromise safety.
-To address this challenge, this paper proposes the unified Interactive Force-Impedance Control (IFIC) framework that adapts to the interaction power flow, ensuring effortless and safe interaction in contact-rich environments.
-The proposed control architecture is formulated within a port-Hamiltonian framework, incorporating both interaction and task control ports, through which system passivity is guaranteed.
+To address this challenge, this paper proposes a unified Interactive Force-Impedance Control (IFIC) framework that adapts to interaction power flow, ensuring safe and effortless interaction in contact-rich environments.
+The proposed control architecture is formulated within a port-Hamiltonian framework, incorporating both interaction and task control ports, thereby guaranteeing autonomous system passivity.
+Experiments in both rigid and soft contact scenarios demonstrate that IFIC ensures stable collaboration under active human interaction, reduces contact impact forces and interaction force oscillations.

-\section{INTRODUCTION}
+\section{Introduction}